Displays results from a hierarchical or double hierarchical generalized linear model analysis (R.W. Payne, Y. Lee, J.A. Nelder & M. Noh).

 HGDRANDOMMODEL procedures, and fitted by the

-HGDISPLAY lets you display further output from the analysis.
+HGDISPLAY allows you to display further output from the analysis.

 ||details of the model that has been fitted;|